 COVID-19 and Islamic Law Roundup

 Bahrain's state news agency reported that the government granted emergency approval for the use of a vaccine on frontline workers.
-The vaccine is reportedly developed through the collaboration between a Chinese biotech company and an Abu Dhabi-based technology company.
+The vaccine is reportedly developed through the collaboration between a … Continue reading COVID-19 and Islamic Law Roundup

 Islamic Law in the News Roundup

-The Saudi Ministry of Interior announced that there is no list of specifically prohibited names, but that there are certain criteria “that must be taken into account when choosing the names of children,” providing as examples of prohibited names those that violate Islamic law such as Abd al-Rasool and Abd al-Lat.
-Bitcoin Association Ambassador for … Continue reading Islamic Law in the News Roundup
+The Saudi Ministry of Interior announced that there is no list of specifically prohibited names, but that there are certain criteria “that must be taken into account when choosing the … Continue reading Islamic Law in the News Roundup

 COVID-19 and Islamic Law Roundup